September 2014 Senior Activity Calendar

 Recognize this day that Congress founded the U.S. Treasury by hosting a fun money trivia game.
 Test residents' knowledge about U.S. currency.

-Honey & Tea Social
+Honey & Tea Break

 - American flag was flown for the first time in battle during the Revolutionary War (1777)

 - First successful penny newspaper, New York Sun, was launched (1833)

 Baking Club: Homemade Biscuits

 During this National Biscuit Month, invite residents to make delicious homemade biscuits for your afternoon social.

 On this day that the American flag was flown in battle for the first time, encourage residents to draw Americana pictures.
 Provide residents with paper and colored pencils.